 Future Makers: in this movie, Karl Kolmsee explains how the small hydrokinetic turbines developed by his company Smart Hydro Power can provide a reliable source of electricity to remote rural communities.

-A hydrokinetic turbine works like a wind turbine underwater – the force of the current in a river or canal turns a rotor, which in turn spins a generator to create electricity.
+A hydrokinetic turbine is a type of hydropower and works like a wind turbine underwater.
+The force of the current in a river or canal turns a rotor, which in turn spins a generator to create electricity.

 Smart Hydro Power designs and manufactures these turbines to provide a renewable source of electricity to inaccessible rural locations.